ENTRANT INFORMATION BOOK (Alphabetical Order)

-You supply the bags. but, pre-marking your items
+You supply the bags. but, pre-marking your items will save

-will save you and us time.
+you and us time.

-Where the trail uses / crosses roads are the best bets.
 Look out for runners though!!!!
 And please don't drive across the course, where runners are crossing roads or using streets.

 We use a disposable chip system that is stuck to the back of your race number.
 The system is very reliable, but reliability is aided by wearing your race number lower rather than higher.
 Best not to have the number compressed against your body under a pack strap either, to aid first read accuracy.